-A step-by-step walkthrough for creating a Telegram bot that queries real data from the SAI protocol.
+A step-by-step walkthrough for creating a Telegram bot that queries real data from the Sai protocol.
 No prior bot experience needed!

 What You're About to Build